 Men came.
 Women came.
 Young people came.
 Older people came.
 All found the same commitment among the staff and volunteers to offer the best help that they could.

-In February 2010 as a part of their own restructuring process, the now Mission & Discipleship Council of The Church of Scotland, decided that the time had come for The Well to become an independent charity.
+In February 2010 as a part of their own restructuring process, The Church of Scotland, decided that the time had come for The Well to become an independent charity.